William Arnemann

 William F. Arnemann (October 14, 1850 – December 10, 1917) was a German-born American businessman and politician who served as a member of the Wisconsin State Assembly.

 Background

 Born in Hanover, Germany, Arnemann emigrated with his parents at age five and settled in West Bend, Wisconsin.
 In 1870, Arnemann started a soda water factory in Neenah, Wisconsin and was also in the ice business.
 He married Mary Bruening in 1872, with whom he had 10 children.
 Bruening was killed by a train in 1916.

 Arnemann served on the Neenah Common Council and was mayor of Neenah.
 He also served on the Winnebago County, Wisconsin Board of Supervisors.
 Arnemann was a Democrat.
 He served in the Wisconsin State Assembly in 1903 and from 1915 until his death in 1917.

-Arnemann died of heart failure in Neenah, Wisconsin.
+Arnemann died of heart failure in 1917 in Neenah, Wisconsin, aged 67.